driquet/rcs-latexdiff/README.rst

 Diff file won't compile
     It could be due to exotic document class of LaTeX files.
 Again, verify that all elements are in the path.

+rcs-latexdiff is slow for SVN
+    Not rcs-latexdiff's fault, really.
+SVN is server-based, so it needs to discuss with the server for most operations and it could be pretty long.

 Contribute
 ----------